vinc3w/Sunway-Food-Order-System/README.md

 # PCPS-Project

 This is my PCPS project.
 Written in pure cpp.
-I think I may have over did this project.
+Simple and stable.